cipher0xx/loop_my_wallet/README.md

 #2 and if its bullish

-#3 if MACD > signalline

-#4 setting targets and stops according to risk/reward
+#3 setting targets and stops according to risk/reward

-#5 fill order
+#4 fill order

 ## Installation